What is Zultanite?: A Precious Gem or Another Tourist Trap in Turkey 2025

 How much is Zultanite?

 Natural Zultanite ranges anywhere between $500 and $10,000.
-It is sold per carat and usually comes cushioned in silver or gold jewellery, so prices may even increase.
+It is sold per carat and usually comes together with silver or gold jewellery, so prices may even increase.

 Fake Zultanite made of resin falls into mere cheap fashion stones that can be found for 1$ or so.
 Most of the cheap Zultanite you find in Bazaars are fake ones hence we advise not to purchase Zultanite or any valuable jewelleries from Bazaars.